Jem Karacan

 Jem Paul Karacan (born 21 February 1989) is a former professional footballer who played as a midfielder.
-Karacan spent the majority of his career with Reading, whilst also playing for AFC Bournemouth, Millwall, Galatasaray, Bursaspor, Bolton Wanderers, Central Coast Mariners, Scunthorpe United and Radcliffe.
+Currently a licensed football agent, Karacan spent the majority of his playing career with Reading, whilst also playing for AFC Bournemouth, Millwall, Galatasaray, Bursaspor, Bolton Wanderers, Central Coast Mariners, Scunthorpe United and Radcliffe.
 Internationally He played for the Turkish youth team, and has captained the U-21 side.

 Early life

-Karacan was born in Catford, London to a Turkish father and an English mother.
+Karacan was born in Catford, London to a Turkish Cypriot father and an English mother.
 Between the ages of seven and fourteen he played for the now defunct Wimbledon and left after they relocated to Milton Keynes.
 He had been offered a four-year contract at the club his father supported, Galatasaray, but refused citing language difficulties, "I couldn't go out there at only 14, not speaking the language and so on".
 Karacan joined Reading's Youth Academy instead, having been spotted playing against the Royals while on trial at Manchester United.